 “But… How could you guess?”
 “Oh, that was easy,” replied the shepherd.
 “One, you came here to answer a question I didn’t ask and to which I already knew the answer.
 Two, you came to tell me something about my job, of which you obviously know nothing at all.
 Now, give me back my dog.”

-Moral: When a person comes up to you to boast by answering a question to which you know the answer, in all likelihood they have no idea what they’re talking about.
+Moral: When a person comes up to you to boast by answering a question to which you already know the answer and never cared to ask anyway, in all likelihood they have no idea what they’re talking about.